silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 At the lowest, most fundamental level we have so-called machine code.
 Machine code is the basic instructions understood by the CPU.
-The CPU reads instructions as pure binary data.
-We are going to create a very simple program in machine code by creating a file containing such binary data.
+The CPU reads instructions byte-by-byte as pure digital data.
+We are going to create a very simple program in machine code by creating a file containing such data.

 First you need to understand that while the kernel could technically run any sort of program on the computer, it expects certain standard behavior from most